The Sallyangie

-The Sallyangie were a 1960s folk duo consisting of siblings Mike and Sally Oldfield.
-In 1968 they released their first and only album Children of the Sun.
+The Sallyangie was a 1960s folk duo consisting of siblings, Mike and Sally Oldfield.
+In 1968, they released their first and only album Children of the Sun.
 The duo split in late 1969 after limited success and a national tour.
 Both members have released albums since to greater success.

 The duo's name is reputed to be an amalgamation of "Sally" (Oldfield's name) and "Angie", the name of a guitar instrumental, written by Davey Graham.

 The duo's second single, "Child of Allah" was released three years after they had split up, a song which subsequently ended up on Sally Oldfield's debut solo album, Water Bearer in 1978.